NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

    ret
 ```

-This is incredibly inefficient because the program constantly access memory.
+This is incredibly inefficient because the program constantly accesses memory.

 ### Take Two: Register Allocation